JX-Master/LunaSDK-Docs/docs/api/group___runtime_algorithm_1ga5c427ac4e48338499c50b6fbffed62bd.md

 ## Parameters
 * *in* **first**

-    The iterator pointing to the first element of the search range.
+    The iterator to the first element of the search range.

 * *in* **last**

-    The iterator pointing to the one-past-last element of the search range.
+    The iterator to the one-past-last element of the search range.

 * *in* **value**

     The value to compare for equality.

 ## Return value
-Returns one iterator pointing to the first element that is equal to the specified value.
+Returns one iterator to the first element that is equal to the specified value.
 Returns `last` if not found.